lb1wh/fortify/README.md

 # fortify
-Review your OS- and software configuration and provide suggestions
+Review your OS- and software configuration and suggest hardening tips